mehedi-sharif/soulspring/content/_index.md

     video: ''
     quote:
       enable: true
-      content: Initial Consultations   >   Development of a Personalized Therapy Plan
+      content: "[ Initial Consultations]    Development of a Personalized Therapy Plan"
       description: 'The results of the diagnostics and assessment provide a roadmap to underlying imbalances and/or dysregulations and allow the Medical Doctor to immediately start addressing your concerns.
 A personalized therapy plan